Beird0/TTSKY25b_Delay/docs/info.md

 ## How to test

-Look for a change in the outputs on the rising edge of clock.
+Look for a change in the outputs on the rising edge of CLK.

 ## External hardware